Skip to content

 Services Exposure

 The url parameter can be an ip address or a valid url with protocol (defaults to http), host (mandatory), port (defaults to 80 or 443) and path (defaults to /).
-Valid values are:
+Valid examples of values are:

 • http://192.168.100.30/